rufilboss/100DaysOfDevOps/Day 33 -On Demand Hibernate/day33.md

     * Supported OS(Amazon Linux 1)
     * Amazon Linux 2(work in progress), No support for Centos family :(.
 (Coming soon: Amazon Linux 2, Ubuntu, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, Windows Server 2016, along with the SQL Server variants of the Windows AMIs)
     * Support for on-demand and reserved instance

+* How it works

+    * When we instruct instance to hibernate it will write it’s in-memory data to the mounted EBS Volume and then shut down itself
+    * AMI as well as both EBS Volume need to be encrypted
+    * Encryption ensures proper protection for sensitive data when it is copied from memory to the EBS volume
+    * To test this feature, I need to do some reverse engineering